75lb/renamer/README.md

 Recursing
 ---------
 Renamer comes with globbing support built in (provided by [node-glob](https://github.com/isaacs/node-glob)), enabling recursive operations.
 To recurse, use the `**` wildcard where a directory name would appear to apply the meaning "any directory, including this one".

 For example, this command operates on all js files in the current directory:

     $ renamer --find this --replace that '*.js'

 this command operates on all js files, recursively:

     $ renamer --find this --replace that '**/*.js'

 this command operates on all js files from the `lib` directory downward:

     $ renamer --find this --replace that 'lib/**/*.js'

 **Bash users without globstar will need to enclose the glob expression in quotes to prevent native file expansion**, i.e. `'**/*.js'`

 Examples
 --------
+Some real-world examples.

+**Windows users**: the single-quotation marks used in the example commands below are for bash (Mac/Linux) users, please replace these with double-quotation marks on Windows.

 ### Simple replace

 ```sh